Learn how to make bead projects

 There are patterns and instructions for twelve boxes, three of each of the four shapes: triangle, hexagon, pentagon, and square.
 There are also instructions for two oblong variations.
 The patterns and instruction sections have been arranged from the easiest box to build (triangle) to the more complex (square), but you may begin with any of the four box shapes.
 Whichever you choose, you will begin making each box at the center of the base.

-One Response to “Beaded boxes-Getting Started”
+One thought on “Beaded boxes-Getting Started”